gonzalofranetovic/theme-academic-cv/content/project/spain_personal_networks/index.md

 ---
-title: Homophily in personal networks and attitudes toward inequality in Spain
+title: Who, but also how many - The influence of socioeconomic composition and size of personal networks on perceptions and beliefs about inequality

 authors:
 - admin
 - Miranda Lubbers